 Do you know how to check the header of a received email?
 If not, you could google for information.
 Being able to read the header to determine the geographic location an email originated from will help you weed out the most obvious scams and scammers.
 Then delete and block that scammer.
 Don't bother to tell him that you know he is a scammer, it isn't worth your effort.
 He has one job in life, convincing victims to send him their hard-earned cash.

-Whenever suspicious or just plain curious, google everything, website addresses, names used, companies mentioned, phone numbers given, all email addresses, even sentences from the emails as you might be unpleasantly surprised at what you find already posted online.
+Whenever suspicious or just plain curious, google everything, website addresses, names used, companies mentioned, phone numbers given, all email addresses, even partial sentences from the emails as you might be unpleasantly surprised at what you find already posted online.
 You can also post/ask here and every scam-warner-anti-fraud-busting site you can find before taking a chance and losing money to a scammer.

 If you google "fake yahoo lottery", "lotto Western Union fraud" or something similar, you will find hundreds of posts of victims and near-victims of this type of scam.